Tuscan Women Cook

 Sunday (Domenica): Welcome to Your New Tuscan Home

 Arrive in paradise!
 Check in at an historic hotel in the medieval walled village of Montefollonico .
 We will share antipasti and a glass of Prosecco together before our first dinner tonight at a charming local restaurant.
 Make a toast to new friends and new flavors.
 The chef will prepare a delicious Tuscan meal for us to begin our week together.
 Let the delicious journey begin.

 Monday (Lunedi): Ready, Set, Mangiamo!

 Tonight you’ll dine at the Cantina de La Porta Monticchiello.
-Daria will be our sommelier for the evening, offering carefully curated wine pairings from Montalcino for your sumptuous meal.
+Our sommelier for the evening will offer carefully curated wine pairings from Montalcino for your sumptuous meal.
 Mangiamo!

 This afternoon we visit the medieval hill town of Montepulciano where the famous Vino Nobile wine is produced.
 One of the most sought after ceramic shops in southern Tuscany is in our village.
 We’ll visit artisan Mariella Spinelli at this incredible shop located in our village’s oldest restored and desanctified church.

 Dinner will be at the renowned Ristorante La Grotta in Montepulciano, near San Biagio church with the same plan used for the original design by Bramante and Michelangelo for St. Peter’s Basilica.

 Wednesday (Mercoledi): Sensational Siena